-- All health facilities have been alerted to screen and triage for suspected cases using the outbreak case definition. - An Interim Case management guide has been developed to support health care workers in management of patients. - MSF-Spain is willing to support case management in PHCCs of Gangura and Sakure payams.
+- All health facilities have been alerted to screen and triage for suspected cases using the outbreak case definition. - An Interim Case management guide has been developed to support health care workers in management of patients.

 Risk communication and community engagement (RCCE)